Undergraduate Research Opportunities FAQs

 What are the expectations for me as I commit to working in a lab?

 The time commitment will vary based on the open position and the job or project description.
 Some positions may be research based while others may be duty based, including washing dishes or maintaining equipment or supplies.
-They may require availability between 10-20 hours/week, all which will be included in the open position announcement.
-Most positions require your availability during normal business hours (Monday through Friday, 8am-5pm) as those are the hours that mentors will be available for training and supervision, as well as for liability purposes.
+Most labs require you to be available for 10- 20 hours/week, during normal business hours (Monday through Friday, 8am-5pm).
+Most labs prefer that you commit to no less than 1 year, and some prefer that you have 2 years to work in their lab.

 Are undergraduate research positions paid or volunteer?